Hockey Gods

 The 1945 Stanley Cup Final was a best-of-seven series between the Detroit Red Wings and the Toronto Maple Leafs.
 The Maple Leafs won the series by 4 games to 3.

-The Maple Leafs won the Cup in game seven against the Red Wings by a final score of 2–1, but after the game, the Detroit crowd chanted, "We want Lumley!" and the dejected goalie was brought back to the ice from the dressing room while Toronto celebrated.
-Lumley would go on to a Hockey Hall of Fame career and McCool would play just 22 more games in the NHL, as January 1946 brought Broda back.
+The Maple Leafs won the Cup in game 7 against the Red Wings by a final score of 2–1 at Olympia Stadium, but after the game, the Detroit crowd chanted, "We want Lumley!" and the dejected goalie was brought back to the ice from the dressing room while Toronto celebrated.
+Lumley would go on to a Hockey Hall of Fame career and McCool would play just 22 more games in the NHL, as January 1946 brought Turk Broda back to the Maple Leafs.

 This was the first time in the history of game seven of the NHL Stanley Cup Finals that the home team did not win.
 The home team did not lose a game seven final again until Montreal beat Chicago in 1971 final.
 This did not happen again until Pittsburgh beat Detroit in 2009 and then again in 2011 when Boston defeated Vancouver.